studiogangster/sensibull-realtime-options-api-ingestor/README.md

-# Project Title: Sensibull Options Chain WebSocket Data Fetcher
+# Project Title: Realtime Option Algo Traader

 ## Project Description
 The Sensibull Options Chain WebSocket Data Fetcher is a Node.js program that enables real-time retrieval of options chain data from the Sensibull options trading platform.
 This project reverse-engineers the data structures and protocols used by Sensibull's WebSocket API to provide traders and developers with a tool for accessing crucial options trading data in real time.